-Applications for admission are to be made to either one of the partner universites:
+Applications for admission are to be made to either one of the partner universities:

-- Admission Office of TU Bergakademie Freiberg (for details see below), or
+- TU Bergakademie Freiberg (for details see below),

 If you choose to apply at TU Bergakademie Freiberg for the AMRD programme you have to submit the following documents (original hardcopies or certified copies) by mail service, not by e-mail:

 - APPLICATION FORM for Admission to the Joint Master's Degree Programme "Advanced Mineral Resources Development"

 Please note: The application form has to be filled with a computer, not by hand, to avoid transcription errors.

 - Proof of academic degree (BSc certificate) and study records (Transcript of Records): the minimum requirement is a Bachelor´s degree with a study duration of at least 7 semesters or with 210 achieved ECTS.
 In case the academic degree has not been achieved at one of the partner universities, diplomas and study records are to be certified in compliance with the national legislation where the application is submitted.

 - Proof of English language proficiency by means of a recognised language test (TOEFL, IELTS)